kolzchut/mediawiki-extensions-ExportForTranslation/README.md

 and helps maintain consistency.

-Both TranslationManager and ExportForTranslation are single-language for now, intended for translating Kol-Zchut to Arabic.
+Both TranslationManager and ExportForTranslation are single-language for now, intended for translating Kol-Zchut from Hebrew to Arabic.

+## Configuration
+`$wgExportForTranslationNamespaces = [ NS_MAIN ]`
+  Namespaces that show the "export to translation" menu option

-# Dependencies
+## Dependencies
 This extension has a hard dependency on TranslationManager.

-# Todo
+## Todo
+- Support category names translation - if there's no interlanguage link for the category, try and use regular article titles
 - Multi-lingual support
 - API module